-College Pathways supports and assists high school seniors with the transition to college – regardless of where they choose to attend.
-The program is designed to eliminate barriers to college entrance through small group and one-on-one workshops with discussions on:
+College Pathways Program supports and assists high school seniors with the transition to college – regardless of where they choose to attend.
+The program is designed to eliminate barriers to college entrance through discussions on:

 - The college selection process